YasinAflatoon/HTML/notes/BasicTags.md

 ### Bold Tag

-Inside paragraph tag, you can put an element in a `Bold` tag, just like this:
+Inside the paragraph tag, you can put an element in a `Bold` tag, just like this:

 ``` HTML
 <body>